Generative Flows with Invertible Attentions: Supplementary Material

 \section{Supplementary Material}

-The following supplementary document includes: (A) Neural architecture design illustration of the proposed attention flows (AttnFlows), (B) detailed experimental setup, (C) training details and curves, (D) more visual results on MNIST, CIFAR10 and CelebA, (E) better visualization plots of the ablation study presented in the main paper on the three used datasets, as well as some more results for different iSDP-based attention head numbers on CelebA, (F) pseudo code of the proposed key components (i.e., iMap and iSDP), and (G) further remarks on the possible future directions.
+The supplementary document includes: (i) further illustration of the suggested Jacobian computation, (ii) neural architecture design details of the proposed attention flows (AttnFlows), (iii) detailed experimental settings, (iv) training details and curves, (v) more visual results on MNIST, CIFAR10, CelebA and Cityscapes, (vi) better/more visualization plots of the ablation study presented in the main paper on the used datasets, as well as some more results for different iTrans-based attention head numbers on CelebA, (vii) pseudo code of the proposed key components (i.e., iMap and iTrans), and (viii) further remarks on the possible future directions.